 4 things to know about Medicare:

-- It covers senior citizens and people with disabilities.
+- Medicare covers senior citizens and people with disabilities.

-- Parts A & B are funded by the government.
-Parts C & D are provided by private insurers.
+- Medicare Parts A & B are funded by the government.
+Parts C & D are provided by private health insurance companies.

 - Parts A & B combined: Original Medicare